 [By list here]

-2017 – Caravana intervenes in murder of HRD Emilsen Manyoma and her partner
+Caravana is concerned about the murder of HRD Emilsen Manyoma and her partner

 On 21 December 2016, The Caravana sent a letter to the Colombian Public Prosecutor, Nestor Humberto Martínez, expressing a serious concern regarding impunity in case 9044-70 – a murder and grave crimes of sexual violence that could amount to torture, allegedly committed by members of the military against seven female farmers in Valle del Cauca region in 2004.